-The EAL definitions in Part 3 of the CC were reviewed and the Basic Robustness Assurance Package (Evaluation Assurance Level (EAL) 2 augmented with, ACM_SCP.1 (TOE CM Coverage), ALC_FLR.2 (Flaw Remediation), and AVA_MSU.1 (Misuse - Examination of Guidance)) was believed to best achieve this goal.
+The EAL definitions in Part 3 of the CC were reviewed and the Basic Robustness Assurance Package (Evaluation Assurance Level (EAL) 2 augmented with ALC_FLR.2 (Flaw Remediation) was believed to best achieve this goal.
 The sponsor concluded that EAL2 augmented is applicable since this PP addresses circumstances where users require a basic level of independently assured security in commercial products.
 This level of assurance is commensurate with low threat environments or where compromise of protected information will not have a significant impact on mission objectives.
-This collection of assurance requirements requires TOE developers to gain assurance from good software engineering development practices which do not require substantial specialist knowledge, skills, and other resources.
+This collection of assurance requirements requires TOE developers to gain assurance from good software engineering development practices, which do not require substantial specialist knowledge, skills, and other resources.